wistia/wistia-typescript-sdk/README.md

 </div>

 ## Summary

-This TypeScript SDK provides comprehensive programmatic access to the Wistia Data API, enabling developers to integrate with Wistia's video hosting and marketing platform.
-The SDK supports core video management operations including media upload, organization within projects and subfolders, caption and localization management, analytics and stats retrieval, live streaming events, and domain security controls. **Important:** This library is designed for server-side use only, as exposing bearer tokens in client-side applications is inherently insecure.
-For complete API documentation and platform guides, visit [docs.wistia.com](https://docs.wistia.com).
+The Wistia TypeScript SDK provides comprehensive programmatic access to the Wistia Data, stats, and upload API, enabling developers to integrate with Wistia's video hosting and marketing platform.
+The SDK supports core video management operations including media upload, organization within projects and subfolders, caption and localization management, analytics and stats retrieval, live streaming events, and domain security controls.

+## Server-side only

+**Important:** This library is designed for server-side use only, as exposing bearer tokens in client-side applications is inherently insecure.

+## Official docs

+For complete API documentation and platform guides, please visit [docs.wistia.com](https://docs.wistia.com).

 <!-- Start Table of Contents [toc] -->
 ## Table of Contents